tektoncd/community/teps/0152-tekton-conformance-verification.md

 func ProcessAndSendToTekton(inputYAML, type string, customInputs …interface{}) (string, error)
 ```

-#### Alternatives Considered
+#### **Alternatives Considered**
 As an alternative, Tekton vendors could expose endpoints for Tekton to call, allowing for  consumption and output of results according to HTTP API conformance (out-of-scope for the existing Tekton Conformance policy).
 In this scenario, Tekton Pipeline could trigger the testing process autonomously.

 ##### Cons:
 - This would require HTTP API conformance which is not currently in-scope with [v1 Tekton conformance API spec](https://github.com/tektoncd/pipeline/blob/main/docs/api-spec.md).
+- This increases complexity and maintenance costs for the Tekton OSS project.
+Vendors seeking conformance should be responsible for managing these costs.

 ### Vendor Requirements
-- Vendor service should handle conformant vanilla PipelineRun and TaskRun YAMLs successfully, ensuring all the REQUIRED fields are accepted.
+- Vendor service should handle conformant vanilla PipelineRun and TaskRun (with referenced Task, Pipeline) YAMLs successfully, ensuring all the `REQUIRED` fields are accepted.
 - Vendor service should be able to generate PipelineRun and TaskRun output YAMLs that are also conformant.
 This ensures that all `REQUIRED` fields are populated, demonstrating the expected functionality.
+- For certain behaviours and functionalities, vendors are also required to provide verifiable outcome via specific Run Status fields.
+For example, to verify Pipeline Workspaces functionalities, we will need the PipelineRunStatus fields to be populated to show the successful support of WorkspaceBinding in each Task.
-- To claim conformance for a certain Tekton version, vendors would need to provide artifacts to prove the success of all the conformance tests.
+- To claim conformance for a certain Tekton version, vendors would need to provide artifacts and the way to reproduce to prove the success of all the conformance tests.

 ### Conformance verification Test coverage
 The conformance verification test suite focuses only on the GA, non-optional API fields and features, which includes the `REQUIRED` fields from the Tekton conformant API spec policy.
 More specifically, the Tekton conformance verification test suite: